soundpress/RulesOfNYC/docs/c16/index.rst

 (p) Use after June 21, 2010.
 A commercial, manufacturing or industrial tenant engaged in an inherently incompatible use as described in subdivision (k) after June 21, 2010 shall not disqualify a building from Article 7-C coverage that otherwise qualifies for coverage.

 (q) Tenant applications for coverage.
-For all applications for coverage filed pursuant to § 1-06, except for any unit eligible for coverage pursuant to MDL § 281(5) that is located in a building registered as an IMD under MDL §§ 281(1) or (4), the applicant seeking coverage under Article 7-C of the MDL must establish by a preponderance of the evidence that there are no commercial, manufacturing or industrial uses in the non-residential units that are inherently incompatible with residential use as defined in subdivision (k) in the building as of June 21, 2010 and continuing at the time of the submission of an application for coverage by any party.
+For all applications for coverage filed pursuant to 29 RCNY § 1-06, except for any unit eligible for coverage pursuant to MDL § 281(5) that is located in a building registered as an IMD under MDL §§ 281(1) or (4), the applicant seeking coverage under Article 7-C of the MDL must establish by a preponderance of the evidence that there are no commercial, manufacturing or industrial uses in the non-residential units that are inherently incompatible with residential use as defined in subdivision (k) in the building as of June 21, 2010 and continuing at the time of the submission of an application for coverage by any party.

 (r) Site visits.
 The Executive Director may conduct, or designate a Loft Board staff member to conduct, a site visit to the building for which coverage under Article 7-C of the MDL is being sought.
 The building owner shall arrange for the Executive Director and/or the Loft Board's staff to have access to the non-residential spaces upon reasonable notice.
 The Executive Director, or his/her staff, may also conduct informal conferences regarding the owner's registration application.
 The Executive Director may request additional information from the owner, building tenants or government agencies about the non-residential uses in the building on June 21, 2010 and continuing at the time of the submission of an application for coverage by any party.